personalSol/devNotes/1 - notes/b. languages/cpp/cpp - things to remember.md

 	![[cpp arrays#^tmhsvv]]

 - `#include<bits/stdc++.h>` is used for fast import of all libraries ^wcfomo
+- sort in cpp
+	- std::sort does not return a new array; it sorts the array in place and returns `void`.
+	- You cannot assign the result of sort(b) to an array.

 - by default all properties and methods in class are private